Be the Smartest Rafter on the River!

 2. How do we get back?

 A frequent variation on this question is: Do we finish where we started?
-The trip starts near Grants Pass, OR and follows the river in a westerly direction throughout the trip.
-At the end a RWA shuttle driver is there pick you up in a company vehicle and take you back to our starting point at the company.
-In the meantime, our parking lot is surrounded by a gate that is locked at night, and has someone at it 24/7, so you car is safe while you are on your adventure.
+The trip starts near Grants Pass, OR, and follows the river in a westerly direction throughout the trip.
+At the end, the RWA shuttle driver is there pick you up in a company vehicle and take you back to our starting point at the company.
+In the meantime, our parking lot is surrounded by a gate that is locked at night and has someone at it 24/7, so your car is safe while you are on your adventure.

 3. How do you classify rapids?

-Rapids are classified on a I-V scale.
+Rapids are classified on an I-V scale.
 Each river guide has a slightly different way of explaining the classification system to you.
 I like to describe the system as being rated on ‘difficulty and consequence’, in other words ‘How hard is it, and what happens if I do it wrong?’
-The system starts with Class I, which is a wide open flowing area on the river, and increases exponentially to Class V- extreme difficulty and/or danger.
+The system starts with Class I, which is a wide-open flowing area on the river, and increases exponentially to Class V- extreme difficulty and/or danger.

 4. Is the river harder when it is higher or lower?